Offering a rotating selection of the best toys for Pugs is important to keep your Pug happy and healthy!

 Just because the Pug down the street likes a particular toy doesn’t mean your Pug will like it too.

-This means finding the best toys for Pugs may take a few rounds of trial and error.
+This means finding the Pug toys may take a few rounds of trial and error.

 But that is also part of the fun of getting to know each other!